 Spring cleaning isn’t just for spring.
-Every home needs a regular deep cleaning to get the dust out of drapes, the spills off stovetops and the smudges off walls and baseboards.
+Every home needs a regular deep cleaning to get dust out of drapes, spills off stovetops and smudges off walls and baseboards.

-These cleaning chores apply to almost every room in your home.
+These spring cleaning chores apply to almost every room in your home.

 - Turn off lamps and ceiling lights.
 When the bulbs are cool, wipe them with a dry cloth.
 Dust the lamps and light fixtures and vacuum the shades.